 What Are Defensive Stocks?

-Defensive stocks are stocks that provide relative stability, regardless of the current economy.
-These stocks generate regular dividends as a source of income.
+Defensive stocks are stocks that provide relative stability, regardless of the current economy, by generating regular dividends as a source of income.

-Experts often refer to defensive stocks as non cyclical stocks.
-This means that they tend to perform well regardless of the economy.
-Alternatively, cyclical stocks typically only do well when the economy is performing well overall.
+Experts often refer to defensive stocks as non-cyclical stocks, meaning they tend to perform well regardless of the economy.

 Should You Invest In Defensive Stocks?

 After the coronavirus pandemic hit the US in March 2020, the stock market crashed.

 Although things have improved, companies around the world are struggling with financial instability that may continue for the next few years.